psp515/psp515/README.md

         new ProgrammingLanguage("C#", InterestedInFutureWork:true, "My first programming language, mostly used for Xamarin / .NET MAUI / console apps.
 I really like it."), new ProgrammingLanguage("Python", InterestedInFutureWork:true, "I met it a bit before studies and extended my knowledge on them."), new ProgrammingLanguage("C", InterestedInFutureWork:false, "I met it on studies.
 I didn't enjoy writing in it.
-Yet it really helped to understand few things."), new ProgrammingLanguage("C++", InterestedInFutureWork:true, "I used it on my first intersip."), };
+Yet it really helped to understand few things."), new ProgrammingLanguage("C++", InterestedInFutureWork:true, "I used it on my first intersip.
+Fast with interesting concepts.
+The only downside is that it's quite old."), new ProgrammingLanguage("HTML/CSS/JS", InterestedInFutureWork:false, "HTML and CSS but JavaScript (TypeScript), this language sucks dynamicly typed but much worse than python."), new ProgrammingLanguage("Java", InterestedInFutureWork:false, "I didn't enjoy writing in it.
+Definitely worse than C#."), new ProgrammingLanguage("SQL", InterestedInFutureWork:true, "Really cool.
+Simple way of storing dozen of data.") new ProgrammingLanguage("Haskell", InterestedInFutureWork:false, "Tried a bit but I didn't like it.")
+    };

-    public List<ProgrammingLanguage> LearingProgrammingLanguages => new List<ProgrammingLanguage>
+    public List<ProgrammingLanguage> EnchancingSkillsInProgrammingLanguages => new List<ProgrammingLanguage>
     {
-        new ProgrammingLanguage("HTML/CSS/JS", InterestedInFutureWork:false, "Learning it on AGH UST Couse."), new ProgrammingLanguage("Java", InterestedInFutureWork:false, "Learning it on AGH UST Couse."), new ProgrammingLanguage("SQL", InterestedInFutureWork:true, "Learning it on AGH UST Couse.") new ProgrammingLanguage("Haskell", InterestedInFutureWork:false, "Learning it on AGH UST Couse.")
-    };
+        new ProgrammingLanguage("Python", InterestedInFutureWork:true, "Working on MicroPico project and PicoLamp."), };

     public List<Game> FavouriteGames => new List<Game>